kevaldhol24/CalQulation/docs/webview-optimizations.md

 ## Problem

-When using the site in an Android WebView (like in your mobile app), the tour spotlight elements appeared blurry due to:
+When using the site in an Android WebView (like in your mobile app), the tour spotlight elements appeared blurry and the highlighted content was barely visible due to:

 1. **Backdrop Filter Issues**: WebViews don't consistently support `backdrop-filter` CSS property
 2. **Box Shadow Rendering**: Complex box shadows render differently in WebView engines
 3. **CSS Transform Issues**: Some CSS transforms cause visual artifacts in WebView
+4. **Overlay Background**: Semi-transparent background colors on spotlight created an overlay effect making content only slightly visible

 ## Solution